Crash-Catch/CrashCatchLib-Android/README.md

 # Introduction
-The Android CritiMon library allows you to send both handled and unhandled crashes to the CritiMon Crash Monitoring service (https://crashcatch.com).
+The Android CrashCatch library allows you to send both handled and unhandled crashes to the CrashCatch Crash Monitoring service (https://crashcatch.com).

 # Installing